SafaruzzamanShovo/L1T2-Lab-CSE1211/README.md

 113. Write a program in C to read an existing file.

-114. Write a program that read an array and write a file with ascending order.
+114. A file named beforesort.txt contains a series of integer number.
+Write a program to read these nunbers and after sorting these numbers in decending order, save in a new file named aftersort.txt

 115. Write the following pyramid in a file

-116. 1
+	1
 	22
 	333
-	4444......
+	4444

+116. Write a program to display  a pattern like below .
+Your program should take height of a patttern from keyboard .
+For example , a pattern of height 4 is shown below.
+117.
+	AA
+	BBAA
+	AABBAA
+	BBAABBAA

+118.
+        00
+        1100
+        001100
+        11001100

-117. Write a program that count number of lower_case, upper_case, digit, space, line and other character in a file.
+119. Write a program that count number of lower_case, upper_case, digit, space, line and other character in a file.
-118. Write a program that read an array until EOF.
+120. Write a program that read an array until EOF.
-119.	write a program that read n numbers from a file and display in output screen
+121.	 write a program that read n numbers from a file and display in output screen

+Structure related